score-json/json/TSF/trustable/no-json-faults/NJF-08.3.md

           path: "/workspaces/json/TSF/tests/unit-literals.cpp"
 ---

 The service does not accept NaN, infinity.
-(Could be added)